-Human Animal Interactions: The Role of One Health
+Human-Animal Interactions: The Role of One Health

-- Others are studying different aspects of health, including the adverse health impacts on workers involved in euthanizing livestock, as well as the relationship between worker and animal well-being.
+Researchers at CSU are assessing the health benefits of companion animal and equine-assisted services and therapies.
+Others are studying different aspects of health, including the adverse health impacts on workers involved in euthanizing livestock, as well as the relationship between worker and animal well-being.

 One Health and Human-Animal Interaction research identifies innovative approaches to health challenges